Photon101/hubsignal/README.md

 - freshness
 - discussion volume

-The goal is not to predict value perfectly.
-The goal is to reduce the first hour of manual scanning into a short, reviewable list.
+Reduce the first hour of manual scanning into a short, reviewable list.

 ## Install